Watershed Physical Description

 precipitation using NOAA criteria.
 The user-specified hyetograph method can be used with a synthetic hyetograph resulting from analysis outside the program.

-user-specified method can be used with data developed from analysis outside the program.
+of the Penman-Monteith method requiring temperature and solar radiation.
+A user-specified method can be used with data developed from analysis outside the program.

 Snowmelt can be included for tracking the accumulation and melt of a snowpack.
 A temperature index method is available that dynamically computes the melt rate based on current atmospheric